-It's a good way to start exploring history, with it all laid out in front of you, and coming in small doses.
-And there is a lot of interesting history to be had.
-Oxford's had a finger in most pies and movements: religious, political and artistic.
-Even some longstanding Oxford residents have been known to join walking tours, coming away with their view of the familiar sights and spires altered, their eyes opened.
+It's a good way to start exploring history, and there is a lot of interesting history to be had.
+Oxford's had a finger in most pies and movements: religious, political, scientific and artistic.
+Whether you're new to the city or a longstanding Oxford resident, you'll come away with an extra dimension to your view of the Dreaming Spires.

 The best literary mention of walking tours comes in Jan Mark's collection of short stories A Can Of Worms.
 Called 'Crocodile Time', it's the story of two teenage boys who spend their summer holidays baiting the walking tours in Oxford, their home town.
 But they're growing up and apart, and it's a crocodile that comes between them.
 Not only is it a lovely story but it's got some nice details about Oxford locations.

 What better companion could you have on your tour than a Daily Info Oxford map?
 Places of special interest, remarkable trees and all the colleges are clearly marked.
 Free copy available from Daily Info on 01865 241133 - or wholesale orders at 30p each.